-- 14.1 The Chief Finance & Commercial Officer, who is responsible for the accuracy and security of the computerised financial data of the Trust, shall: - (a) ensure that adequate (reasonable) controls exist over data entry, processing, storage, transmission and output to ensure security, privacy, accuracy, completeness, and timeliness of the financial data, as well as the efficient and effective operation of the system; - (b) ensure that an adequate management (audit) trail exists through the computerised system and that such computer audit reviews as he/she may consider necessary are being carried out. - 14.2 The Chief Information Officer shall: - (a) devise and implement any necessary procedures to ensure adequate (reasonable) protection of the Trust's data, programs and computer hardware for which he/she is responsible from accidental or intentional disclosure to unauthorised persons, deletion or modification, theft or damage, having due regard for the Data Protection Act 2018; and - (b) ensure that adequate controls exist such that the computer operation is separated from development, maintenance and amendment. - 14.3 The Chief Finance & Commercial Officer shall satisfy him/herself that new financial systems and amendments to current financial systems are developed in a controlled manner and thoroughly tested prior to implementation.
-Where this is undertaken by another organisation, assurances of adequacy will be obtained from them prior to implementation. - The Chief Finance & Commercial Officer shall ensure that contracts for computer services for financial applications with another health organisation or any other agency shall clearly define the responsibility of all parties for the security, privacy, accuracy, completeness, and timeliness of data during processing, transmission and storage.
-The contract shall also ensure rights of access for audit purposes. - 14.5 Where another health organisation or any other agency provides a computer service for financial applications, the Chief Finance & Commercial Officer shall periodically seek assurances that adequate controls are in operation. - 14.6 Where computer systems have an impact on corporate financial systems the Chief Finance & Commercial Officer shall be satisfied that: - (a) systems acquisition, development and maintenance are in line with corporate policies such as the Trust's Digital Strategy; - (b) data produced for use with financial systems is adequate, accurate, complete and timely, and that a management (audit) trail exists; - (c) appropriate finance staff have access to such data; and - such computer audit reviews as are considered necessary are being carried out; and - (e) any changes to such systems shall be notified to and approved by the Chief Finance & Commercial Officer.

-- 14.7 The Chief Information Officer shall ensure that system acquisitions, developments and maintenance are in line with corporate policies. - 14.8 The Chief Information Officer shall ensure that all computer software held by the Trust is properly licensed and operated in accordance with the terms of the licence.
+- completeness, and timeliness of the financial data, as well as the efficient and effective operation of the system: - (b) ensure that an adequate management (audit) trail exists through the computerised system and that such computer audit reviews as they may consider necessary are being carried out. - 14.2 The Chief Information Officer shall: - (a) devise and implement any necessary procedures to ensure adequate (reasonable) protection of the Trust's data, programs and computer hardware for which they are responsible from accidental or intentional disclosure to unauthorised persons, deletion or modification, theft or damage, having due regard for the Data Protection Act 2018; and - (b) ensure that adequate controls exist such that the computer operation is separated from development, maintenance and amendment. - 14.3 The CFCOCFO shall satisfy themself that new financial systems and amendments to current financial systems are developed in a controlled manner and thoroughly tested prior to implementation.
+Where this is undertaken by another organisation, assurances of adequacy will be obtained from them prior to implementation. - 14.4 The CFCOCFO shall ensure that contracts for computer services for financial applications with another health organisation or any other agency shall clearly define the responsibility of all parties for the security, privacy, accuracy, completeness, and timeliness of data during processing, transmission and storage.
+The contract shall also ensure rights of access for audit purposes. - 14.5 Where another health organisation or any other agency provides a computer service for financial applications, the CFCOCFO shall periodically seek assurances that adequate controls are in operation. - 14.6 Where computer systems have an impact on corporate financial systems the CFCOCFO shall be satisfied that: - systems acquisition, development and maintenance are in line with corporate policies such as the Trust's Digital Strategy; - data produced for use with financial systems is adequate, accurate, complete and timely, and that a management (audit) trail exists; - (c) appropriate finance staff have access to such data; and - such computer audit reviews as are considered necessary are being carried out; and - (e) any changes to such systems shall be notified to and approved by the CFCOCFO. - 14.7 The Chief Information Officer shall ensure that system acquisitions, developments and maintenance are in line with corporate policies. - 14.8 The Chief Information Officer shall ensure that all computer software held by the Trust is properly licensed and operated in accordance with the terms of the license.